OctopiChalmers/mutagen/papers/oopsla-21/rebuttal.md

 In our experiments, we never observed this to be a problem, and multi-day executions never exhausted the 32GB of memory available in our workstation.

-If memory consumption becomes a problem, MUTAGEN can be used with to edge-based tracing, i.e., using a constant bitmap like AFL/FuzzChick, at the cost of less trace granularity and a less precise FIFO prioritization of test cases (the only metric available to prioritize them becomes the number of discovered edges.)
+If memory consumption becomes a problem, MUTAGEN can be used with edge-based tracing, i.e., using a constant bitmap like AFL/FuzzChick, at the cost of less trace granularity and a less precise FIFO prioritization of test cases (the only metric available to prioritize them becomes the number of discovered edges.)